From Open Vocabulary to Open World: Teaching Vision Language Models to Detect Novel Objects: Method

 MSCAL contrasts class anchors with positive and negative samples across different scales and images.
 During the inference, the OOD score at spatial location $z$ is, $\mathcal{S}(z) = -\max_i \mu_{i} \cdot z$.
 The idea is that during training $\mu_{i} \cdot z$ will be maximized if $z$ belongs to class $i$, and minimized otherwise.
 For an unknown object, $\mathcal{S}(z)$ will be larger than that for known objects.
 We use this OOD score to identify unknown objects proposed by the detection head.
-The anchor $\mu$ can be parameterized as $1\times1$ convolutional layer, which is computational efficient.

-MSCAL is also compatible with incremental learning.
-When the model encounters new objects, we can simply add MSCAL modules for new classes and freeze modules for previously known classes to avoid catastrophic forgetting.

 \paragraph{Incremental Learning} Our method does not require exemplar replay to prevent catastrophic forgetting.
 We simply freeze the parameterized text embeddings and MSCAL modules for previously known classes and train new modules with currently known classes.